While confidence is important, competence is a better trait to nurture. Learn the do’s and don’ts of encouraging

+3. DO challenge your child with age-appropriate play and tasks

 Kids can only feel competent if we challenge them out of their comfort zone.
 What are your child’s current interests?
 Is there a way you can bring it up a notch to stretch her capabilities?

 I love when my kids surprise me with things they can do that I initially didn’t think they could.
 For instance, they were huddled over a puzzle they were trying to solve.
-It took all of me not to hover and “over help” with this task, especially when they’d get frustrated or would almost want to give up.
+It took all of me not to hover and “help” with this task, especially when they’d get frustrated or would almost want to give up.

-But I found that these challenging games were just the thing to teach them about problem solving.
+But I found that these challenging games were just the thing to teach them about problem solving and social interactions.
 And guess what?
-They did eventually learn to solve the puzzle on their own, without my interference.
+They did eventually learn to solve the puzzle on their own, without my intervention.

 And don’t forget to aim for activities a notch above your child’s level.
 As I say in my book, Letters and Numbers:

 “There’s a delicate balance between giving your child something challenging, and something too hard.
 How do you know the difference?
 A challenging task holds her interest.
 She may make mistakes, but she understands and could continue with enough time and effort.”